antosubash/blog/src/_posts/docker/docker-swarm-localhost.md

 title: "Docker swarm setup for localhost"
 excerpt: "In this post we will see how to setup docker swarm for localhost."
 date: "2020-12-26"
-tags: [ "docker", "docker swarm" ]
+tags: [ "docker", "docker-swarm" ]
 author:
   name: Anto Subash
   picture: "/assets/blog/authors/anto.jpg"